Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 ### Timeline of Events

 ## Where
+The Ogani website is hosted in the apache2 server, near the demararcation point of the organizations network; specifically allocated in the CNT-DMZ Palo Firewall.

+[ somehow insert photo here ]

 ## Recommendations
 There are several policies and new technologies that can be implemented to negate a similar attack.
 The recommendations have been split into two sections Policy and Technical.
 It is recommended that the following be implemented to ensure that a similar defacing incident doesn't happen again.
 In addition to preventing another defacing incident, the following recommendations will also reduce the attack surface of the organization overall.